Ism1tha/mp09_s1_ex2/README.md

 Notes:
 - Docker container with Apache, PHP and the XDebug extension
 - You will need the VS Code extension "PHP Debug"
+- Composer packages must be installed using `composer install` on src directory.